leeola/docs/contents/guides/koding-overview/index.md

 template: guide.jade
 sidebar: {
   'Koding in 2 Minutes Video': '#koding-in-2-minutes-video',
-  'What is Koding?': '#what-is-koding?',
   'Is Koding a Production Host?': '#is-koding-a-production-host?', }
 ---

-Koding offers nearly unlimited possibilities; so many in fact, that people often misunderstand what Koding is being designed for.
-Knowing the goals of the platform will help you make the most of it and not feel misled when something isn't as expected.

-This guide will briefly go over what Koding is, identify some misconceptions people may have, and why certain restrictions and choices were made.

-## Koding in 2 Minutes Video

-<iframe width="680" height="450" src="//www.youtube.com/embed/zCHKLvpIXUA" frameborder="0" allowfullscreen></iframe>

-## What Is Koding?

 Koding is an online development environment with the goal of simplifying worldwide development and providing free computation and development to